jredfox/OpenTerminal/README.md

 # OpenTerminal
 do you have a java command line program? then this library is for you.
-Simply call `OpenTerminal#INSTANCE#run(TerminalApp app)`.
+Simply call `OpenTerminal#INSTANCE#run(TerminalApp app)` or `OpenTerminal#INSTANCE#run(Foo.class, args)`.
 Then it opens a native command prompt terminal via double click based on your current os to execute your jar file.
 It opens just like it's from a batch / shell script file. for jars that do not handle 0 arguments create use `TerminalAppWrapper` as the parameter

 Screenshots(double click jar):
 <img width="1280" alt="Screen_Shot_2021-07-18_at_9 11 00_PM" src="https://user-images.githubusercontent.com/9736369/127045068-1477cc30-8b73-48e4-8b00-92e0e8062e24.png">